Support for people who fled their homes and survivors of trafficking

 The British Red Cross supports partner Red Cross and Red Crescent organisations in Europe to help people who have arrived in their countries.
+This includes people who have been trafficked or are at risk of trafficking.
 We also support refugees and asylum seekers in the UK.

 Since the crisis got worse in 2015, we have helped our partners keep children safe, provide clean water and give important information to refugees.

-The Red Cross has also given cash grants to refugees so they can buy the essentials – food, shelter and warm clothes for winter.
+The British Red Cross has also given cash grants to refugees, so they can buy the essentials – food, shelter and warm clothes for winter.

 - More than 1.6 million food items and other supplies such as blankets and soap have been distributed.